mahajandhruv26/Octanet-WD-internship/README.md

-This contains the code of tasks assigned to me in the Web Development internship at Octanet.
+This contains the code of task 2 assigned to me in the Web Development internship at Octanet.